– technology made for life under water

-- The Ark: A multi-purpose unit including feed silo (100 m3 – or two weeks of feeding; no feed barge in surface position), under water feeding system and air pocket.
+- The Ark: A multi-purpose unit including a feed silo (100 m3 – or two weeks of feeding; no feed barge in surface position), underwater feeding system and air pocket.
 Accessible by service vessel in submerged position in sea stages of Hs < 3.

-- Efficient operations: Remotely operated from land base and autonomous positioning.
+- Efficient operations: Remotely operated from a land base and autonomous positioning.

-- Low cost/CAPEX: Only buoys, wires and net; scalable in size; large range of water depts and locations (sheltered, exposed and offshore).
+- Low cost/CAPEX: Only buoys, wires, and net; scalable in size; large range of water depths and locations (sheltered, exposed and offshore).

 Supported by Subsea Farming’s experienced resource pool, the Argy will allow for aquaculture production that calls upon technology and knowledge from the Oil and Gas industry.

-This system will allow the aquaculture to scale-up production by moving into new areas of the ocean, reduce environmental impact , avoid sea lice, algae blooms (if in higher layers of water column) and visual “pollution”.
+This system will allow aquaculture to scale up production by moving into new areas of the ocean, reduce environmental impact, avoid sea lice, algae blooms (if in higher layers of the water column), and visual “pollution”.